 7,004: Policy on Video and Audio Equipment Usage

-This policy regulates the installation, operation, maintenance and use of video and audio recording equipment at the University of Nevada, Reno.
+This policy regulates the installation, operation, maintenance and use of video and audio recording equipment, including personal devices, at the University of Nevada, Reno.

-This policy applies to all personnel, schools, and departments of the University in the use of installed video cameras and/or audio surveillance equipment on university owned, leased, or controlled properties.
+This policy applies to all personnel, schools, and departments of the University in the use of video cameras and/or audio recording equipment on university owned, leased, or controlled properties.
 Uses of audio and video technology in the execution of academic research projects are excluded from this policy.

-The use of covert video surveillance cameras and audio surveillance is governed by Nevada Revised Statutes (NRS) 396.970, "Surreptitious electronic surveillance on campus; exceptions," which states:
+The use of covert electronic surveillance cameras, defined below, on the university campus is governed by Nevada Revised Statutes (NRS) 396.970, "Surreptitious electronic surveillance on campus; exceptions," which states:

-The Board of Regents Handbook, Title 4, Chapter 1, Section 21, "Covert Video Surveillance," also provides explicit guidelines for the use of such equipment, stating:
+The Board of Regents Handbook, Title 4, Chapter 1, Section 21, "Covert Video Surveillance," also provides explicit guidelines for the use of vidoe surveillance equipment, stating:

 The use of covert video surveillance for anything other than a criminal investigation on the campuses of the Nevada System of Higher Education is prohibited.
 If, in a criminal investigation, such video surveillance is used, it must be approved by the President or the President's designee.
 This policy shall not interfere with the legitimate use of videotaping for academic purposes.
 (B/R 6/92)

-The University shall comply with the Nevada Revised Statues and the NSHE Regents Handbook policy concerning the use of covert video and audio surveillance equipment.
-The remainder of this policy shall therefore be solely concerned with the installation and use of overt video equipment employed for the purposes stated above.
-This policy does not cover, and is not intended to restrict the use of:
+The remainder of this policy addresses the installation and use of overt surveillance equipment.
+Section V of the policy therefore does not cover, and is not intended to restrict the use of:

-- university-deployed video cameras used expressly to record public special events on campus; or
+2. university-deployed video cameras used expressly to record public special events on